OlegMishin/GotekFlashFloppy/README.md

 # GotekFlashFloppy

 A Gotek based PCB for Amiga computer.
 Can be mounted externally and internally.
 Can be equipped with push buttons or with a rotary encoder.
 A 0.96" OLED display can be directly mounted using 4 spacers.
+I use 0.96 128x64 OLED (26.3x26.3mm overall dimensions) which is available in various online stores.

 A 23-pin connector can be directly soldered to the pcb.
 Also, with an adapter pcb (23 to 34 pin) it can be mounted internally as "classic" Gotek pcb.
 Adapter's Gerbers located in **"gff_int_adapter_rev0.zip"** archive.

+## Building

+The BOM provided to build the drive as an external.
+Drive select configured as Drive #1 (selectable via R6/R7/R10).
+The enclosure STL files also provided in "Cad\external case" location.
+U4/U5 and the buttons unmounted.
+For louder movement sound I would recommend to use a MOSFET (e.g. IRLML2803 etc) instead of the BJT due to lower voltage drop.

 ## Firmware: